 Ans.
-Yes, ISD is required to file monthly return by 13th of the following month.
+Yes, ISD is required to file monthly return by 13th of the following month in form GSTR-6.

 Q 8.
 Can a company have multiple ISD?

 Ans.
 Yes, different offices like marketing division, security division etc. may apply for separate ISD.